 If you retired on disability, you must include in income any disability pension you receive under a plan that is paid for by your employer.
-You must report your taxable disability payments as wages on line 1 of Form 1040 or on line 8 of Form 1040NR until you reach minimum retirement age.
+You must report your taxable disability payments as wages on Form 1040 or 1040-SR, line 1 or on Form 1040-NR, line 8, until you reach minimum retirement age.
 Minimum retirement age generally is the age at which you can first receive a pension or annuity if you aren't disabled.

-If you were 65 or older by the end of 2018 or you TIP were retired on permanent and total disability and received taxable disability income, you may be able to claim the credit for the elderly or the disabled.
+If you were 65 or older by the end of 2019 or you were retired on permanent and total disability and received taxable disability income, you may be able to claim the credit for the elderly or the disabled.
 See Credit for the Elderly or the Disabled, later.
 For more information on this credit, see Pub.
 524, Credit for the Elderly or the Disabled.

 Beginning on the day after you reach minimum retirement age, payments you receive are taxable as a pension or annuity.
-Report the payments on lines 4a and 4b of Form 1040 or on lines 17a and 17b of Form 1040NR.
+Report the payments on Form 1040 or 1040-SR, lines 4c and 4d, or on Form 1040-NR, lines 17a and 17b.
 For more information on pensions and annuities, see Pub.
 575.